paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

     See :ref:`PythonCppContainers.Performance.Round_trip` for the Python plots which can be built by gnuplot at the same time.

-Conversion of Fundamental Types
+Fundamental Types
 ------------------------------------

 These C++ functions test the cost of converting ints, floats and bytes objects between Python and C++.
 These test are executed if the macro ``TEST_PERFORMANCE_FUNDAMENTAL_TYPES`` is defined.

-TODO: Revise *.dat files from here.
+TODO: Revise \*.dat files from here.

 Numeric Types
 ^^^^^^^^^^^^^^^^^